On your mark. Get set. Click on ways to get students moving inside and outside of the classroom!

 No-Fail Musical Chairs

-Put the carpet squares in a circle-one per child-with one clearly marked as the "target."
+Put the carpet squares in a circle — one per child — with one clearly marked as the "target."
 Start the music and ask children to move from square to square.
 When the music stops, the child that lands on the target gets to choose the next movement style: arms flapping like a bird, hopping like a rabbit, and so on.
-If you play a musical instrument or have a wide selection of music on hand, play something that matches the style - a slow, plodding tune for an elephant or a light and fast one for a bird.
+If you play a musical instrument or have a wide selection of music on hand, play something that matches the style — a slow, plodding tune for an elephant or a light and fast one for a bird.

+Set up a projector or powerful flashlight in front of a screen or hanging white sheet.
 Ask children to take turns illustrating different types of animal movement with shadows, without telling their classmates what animal they are imitating.
 Allow the class to try and guess what animal is being portrayed.

 Watch Me Grow — With a Digital Camera!